 Application Process

-When you complete your Express Entry Profile, you may get a ITA (Invitation to Apply).
+You may get an ITA (Invitation to Apply) when you complete your Express Entry Profile.
 This invitation is an application for permanent residence.
-You must complete the application within 60 days of getting your ITA or the whole process will have to start again from scratch.
-You can now move onto the second part of the application, handing in documents for permanent residence.
-These documents can be in the form of medical exams, proof of funds and police certificates.
+You must complete the application within 60 days of getting your ITA, or the whole process must start again from scratch.
+You can now move on to the second part of the application, handing in documents for permanent residence.
+These documents can be in the form of medical exams, proof of funds, and police certificates.
 You may also need biometrics.
 Just remember that you must upload these documents onto your profile.

 Medical Examinations for PR

-These medical examinations need to be completed by most applicants, always double check on the CIC website before you go ahead with your medical exam.
-Another thing to keep in mind is that you cannot just got to any doctor for your exam.
-The examination must be done by a regulated professional on the Canadian Panel of Physicians or your application will not be accepted when you try to complete your application.
+These medical examinations need to be completed by most applicants.
+Always double-check on the CIC website before you go ahead with your medical exam.
+Another thing to keep in mind is that you cannot just go to any doctor for your exam.
+The examination must be done by a regulated professional on the Canadian Panel of Physicians, or your application will not be accepted when you try to complete your application.

 Proof of Funds

-When you come to Canada you must make sure that you have money to support yourself while you are in the country.
+When you come to Canada, you must make sure you have money to support yourself while in the country.
 If you are applying alone, you must have at least CAD$12,475 in your account.
-If you are applying with your family, please be aware that you must have more funds to support them.
+If you are applying with your family, please know you must have more funds to support them.
 This can be around $3,500 per family member.
 You can prove that you have enough funds to immigrate by providing a letter from your bank proving you have enough money to settle in Canada.

 Police Clearance

-If you have lived in certain countries for more than six months, you will need to have a Police Clearance document.
+If you have lived in certain countries for over six months, you must have a Police Clearance document.

-This is to show that you have a clear criminal record and do not have any pending cases against you.
-This is important for your application and can result in your case being denied if you have ever been driving under the influence.
+This is to show that you have a clear criminal record and no pending cases against you.
+This is important for your application and can result in your case being denied if you have been driving under the influence.

 Biometrics

-Biometrics are a new security system that has been introduced by the Canadian government.
+Biometrics is a new security system introduced by the Canadian government.
 They use fingerprint and facial recognition technology to help monitor those who come in and leave Canadian borders.
-There are a number of places that you can go to to collect your biometrics in your country.
+You can go to many places to collect your biometrics in your country.

 Other Immigration Routes For Canadian Post Graduates

-The CEC is not on the only way you can get PR in Canada after graduation
+The CEC is not the only way you can get PR in Canada after graduation

 Federal Skilled Worker Program